Morning of April 16, 2007

-The witnesses observe the young man wearing a black shirt, and a khaki vest over it, with large pockets.
+The witnesses observe that the young man is wearing a black shirt, and a khaki vest over it, with large pockets.
 He has a black baseball cap on his head, turned backward.

 A few minutes later, another group of students go to enter Norris Hall — and find that the front entrance has been chained shut from the inside.
 They go to the side entrances, and find that these doors, too, have been chained shut.